Blog

 Once you are clear on exactly what you are hoping to achieve (goal) and how you wish to go about it (strategy), you can decide if it makes more sense for you to use native tools or to work with an ad retargeting platform.

 If you know that your customer base is active on social media, you may choose to use Meta retargeting to cover Facebook and Instagram.
 If you are more dependent on organic searches and your customers typically spend time reading articles on Google, work on retargeting there.
-If you don’t want to be restricted, a third-party ad retargeting platform will be a more appropriate solution.
+If your audience is more likely to be found streaming their favorite shows online (and who isn't?!)
+Vibe's retargeting tool will work best for you.
+Ideally, your overall strategy will include a mix of channels and tactics.

 Social media Retargeting